Litehaus

 Prerequisite Knowledge:

-• Understand operating systems concepts.
+• Basic understanding of Windows operating systems

 Overview of Workshop Objectives